voxie/training-modules/Module-11.md

 # Module 11: Docker

 ## Introduction
 Docker containers are an integral part of the development and management of our DevOps workflow.
-After this module, you should be comfortable with most tasks required to interact and manage containers along with an understanding of their purpose and basic workings.
+After this module, you should be comfortable with basic tasks required to interact and manage containers along with an understanding of their purpose and basic workings.

 For this module, *create a new Git repo* for your Docker work in Module 11.